gambitph/Titan-Framework/readme.txt

 4. Sample code on how to create admin pages and options

 == Changelog ==

+= 1.7.3 =
+* Fixed bug introduced in 1.7.2 where admin options sometimes were not being saved

 = 1.7.2 =
 * EDD option can now check for updates all by itself (thank you julien731)